coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 Error messages:

-.. exn:: File not found on loadpath : @string
+.. exn:: File not found on loadpath: @string.

-.. exn:: Loading of ML object file forbidden in a native Coq
+.. exn:: Loading of ML object file forbidden in a native Coq.